How annuities work

 - Select a fixed, variable or indexed rate of return

 Investing involves risk and may lose value.
-All guarantees and protections are subject to the claims paying ability of the issuing company, but the guarantees do not apply to any variable accounts which involve investment risk and possible loss of principal.
+All protections and guarantees are subject to the claims paying ability of the issuing carrier, but do not apply to any variable accounts which involve investment risk and possible loss of principal.

-Whether your needs are immediate or long-term, you can choose the type of annuity whose features work for your situation:
+You can choose the type of annuity features that work for your situation:

 - Fixed – With fixed annuities, the principal investment and earnings are both guaranteed and fixed payments are made for the term of the contract.

-Annuities May Be a Smart Fit for Your Investment Plan
+Annuities May Be a Good Fit For Your Investment Plan

 Contact Us today to learn more.